Spend Five Days in the Mt. Diablo Region (Concord, Pleasant Hill, Walnut Creek, Tri-Valley)

 After enjoying the great outdoors, reward yourself with some retail therapy at the San Francisco Premium Outlets in Livermore.
 Shopping makes everyone hungry so pop across the street and make way for dumplings at a number of authentic restaurants at Pacific Pearl.

 Finish off your weekend with an exquisite dining experience at Sabio on Main.
-This spectacular farm to fork tapas restaurant is located in historic Downtown Pleasanton.
+This Michelin-rated farm-to-fork restaurant is located in historic Downtown Pleasanton.
 Afterward, how about a little something for the road from the famous Meadowlark Dairy Drive-Thru, one of the Tri-Valley Ice Cream Trail’s most popular stops.
 Treat yourself to a soft-serve cone without even getting out of the car!

 Wave goodbye to the beautiful Tri-Valley!
 We look forward to seeing you again soon!